Is the morning the uplifting best part or the dragging worst part of the day for you?

 Starting your morning in bliss emotionally is a wonderful start, but the body also needs to wake up to be able to serve you during the day.

-This is best done with some slow physical activity and include a yoga morning routine.
+I believe this is best done with some slow physical activity and include a yoga morning routine.

 Many people start their day with a rigorous and fast work-out routine, my experience with that is it’s only contributing to the stress.

-Today I have a number of things that I do slowly in the morning to tune into myself and tune into my body.
+In my practice I have a number of things that I do slowly in the morning to tune into myself and tune into my body.
 So that I can transition into my day to come, with flow and ease.

 I used to wake up and get right into the shower, already thinking about my to-do list.
 I didn’t like the way that made me feel.